Introduction

 --IronPort--

-In order to ensure that messages are properly separated, lines that begin with the string "From" are always prepended by a single ">".
-Various different variants of mbox files handle lines that begin with ">From" differently.
-In early implementations of applications that wrote mbox files, these lines were not themselves quoted.
-AsyncOS log files will always prepend a ">" to lines that begin with one or more ">" characters followed by "From".
+- To prevent confusion, lines within the email body that begin with "From" are always prepended with a single ">".
+AsyncOS log files will prepend a ">" to any line starting with one or more ">" characters followed by "From".

 From jtrumbo@example1.com Sun Dec 12 12:27:33 2004